 If you can, our recommendation is to visit each of the parks at least once and then pick your favorites to revisit.
-With all of that said, here are the recommended Orlando theme parks by age group.
+That said, here are our choices for the best Orlando theme parks by age group.

-Hands down, the Walt Disney World Resort's Magic Kingdom offers the most magical experience of all the Orlando theme parks.
+Hands down, Magic Kingdom offers the most magical experience of all of the Orlando theme parks.
 Guests of all ages, but especially the toddler set, will be able to enjoy a large number of attractions.
-They can also meet their favorite Disney characters (when they still believe they're real) and wonder at the sights and sounds in each of the different lands.
-For children who are easily scared, there are plenty of rides where they can sit with Mom or Dad.
+They can also meet their favorite Disney characters and wonder at the sights and sounds in each of the different lands.
+For children who are easily scared, there are plenty of rides where they can sit with their parents.
 Start them off with Peter Pan's Flight and Dumbo the Flying Elephant.

 Character meet-and-greets can be like a dream come true for the toddler age group.
 The variety of Disney characters hanging out in Magic Kingdom is great.
 You can also see your favorite characters marching through the park in cavalcades, the Disney Festival of Fantasy parade or occasionally popping up at random locations from a distance.
-Whether your tadpole is a Mickey Mouse admirer (Mickey's regular meet-and-greet is at Town Square Theater) or a pirate in training (you can find the infamous Captain Jack Sparrow over at the Adventureland Stage), you're quite likely to find their favorite Disney character somewhere!
+Whether your tadpole is a Mickey Mouse admirer (Mickey is back in his EARidescent best at Town Square Theater) or a pirate in training (you can find the infamous Captain Jack Sparrow over at the Adventureland Stage), you're quite likely to find their favorite Disney character somewhere!
 All of this leads us to rank Magic Kingdom as the best Disney park for the little ones.

 - Disney’s Animal Kingdom Theme Park — This park is ideal for anyone who loves animals.
 Toddlers especially will enjoy seeing them up close in a lush, jungle-like setting.
-Tortoises, lions, cotton-top tamarin monkeys, Yellow-napped Amazon parrots and more are just some of the animals that can be found!
+Tortoises, lions, cotton-top tamarin monkeys, yellow-naped Amazon parrots and more are just some of the animals that you can see!
 Pint-sized shows such as "It's Tough to Be a Bug," the fan-favorite "Festival of the Lion King" and "Finding Nemo: The Big Blue ... and Beyond!" are also perfect for the wee set.
-Tots into dinosaurs will "dig" The Boneyard, a dinosaur dig site-site playground.
+The fun AND educational environment makes this one of our best Disney parks for toddlers.

 - SeaWorld Orlando — Like Disney’s Animal Kingdom, the animals truly are the focus of the park.
 The little ones will love feeding the sea lions and dolphins.
 The experience of a stingray gliding beneath their fingertips is a treasure they'll enjoy.
-A whole section of the park — Shamu's Happy Harbor — is devoted to the little ones and features wee versions of spinning tea cups, a carousel and a gentle tug boat.
+Sesame Street Land made its debut in 2019, giving toddlers a chance to explore the beloved neighborhood with its interactive elements and family-friendly rides.

 Best: SeaWorld Orlando